 At the University Day celebration on October 11, 2016, Chancellor Carol Folt announced a new program to name scholarships after notable “firsts” in UNC history.
-In recognition of the individuals recognized as pioneers at UNC, the University Archives is publishing blog posts with more information about each of the twenty-one “firsts.”
+In recognition of the individuals recognized as pioneers at UNC, the University Archives is publishing blog posts with more information about several of the people honored in this new program.
 This post is part of that series.

 Henry Owl, a member of the Eastern band of Cherokee Indians, was the first Native American student to attend UNC.
 Owl came to Carolina in the fall of 1928 and graduated the following year with a Master of Arts in History.

 Owl was born in 1896 near Rattlesnake Mountain in western North Carolina.
 He attended the school at the Cherokee reservation, which at the time went only through eighth grade.
 Owl began his college education at the Hampton Institute, a primarily African American school in Hampton, Virginia.
 After leaving Hampton, Owl joined the U.S. Army and then taught briefly in Oklahoma.
 He returned to North Carolina in 1925 to enroll in Lenoir College (now Lenoir-Rhyne University) in Hickory.

 At Lenoir, Owl was a member of multiple college clubs and was elected “Most Popular Boy.”
 He was also a star athlete, playing football and baseball.
 He was inducted into the Lenoir-Rhyne Sports Hall of Fame in 2012.
 According to an article in the Cherokee One Feather, Owl was the first Cherokee to graduate from a North Carolina college.

 Not long after coming to Chapel Hill, Owl was mentioned in a Daily Tar Heel article about UNC’s “most cosmopolitan student body,” which discusses the growing number of international and out-of-state students at the university, despite the fact that Owl was neither an international nor an out-of-state student.